 The Company's 2000-2002 Share Incentive Plan (the "2000-2002 Plan") provided for employees, officers, non-employee directors, consultants and advisors to receive restricted share awards or be granted options to purchase the Company's common shares.
-Under the 2000-2002 Plan, the Company reserved an aggregate 9,000,000 common shares for such awards.
-The Company's Board of Directors determined that no further grants of awards under the 2000-2002 Plan would be made after the Company's IPO.
-As of March 31, 2007, there were options to purchase 2,765,456 common shares outstanding under the 2000-2002 Plan.
-Upon the IPO, all shares reserved for issuance but not yet granted under the 2000-2002 Plan were transferred into the Company's 2005 Equity Incentive Plan (the "2005 Plan") and 2005 Non-Employee Directors' Share Option Plan (the "Directors' Plan").
+Under the 2000-2002 Plan, the Company reserved an aggregate of 9,000,000 common shares for such awards.
+The Board of Directors determined that no further grants of awards under the 2000-2002 Plan would be made after the IPO.
+As of September 30, 2007, there were options to purchase 2,309,484 common shares outstanding under the 2000-2002 Plan.
+Upon the IPO, all shares reserved for issuance but not yet granted under the 2000- 2002 Plan were transferred to the Company's 2005 Equity Incentive Plan and 2005 Non-Employee Directors' Share Option Plan (the "Directors' Plan").
 Options previously granted to U.S. tax residents under the 2000-2002 Plan were either "Incentive Stock Options" or "Nonstatutory Options" under the applicable provisions of the U.S. Internal Revenue Code.